CelvinPrananta/Laravel-Skeleton-CMS/public/admin/vendors/kiniditech-pagebuilder/README.md

 ## Bugs, Improvements & Security Vulnerabilities

-If you discover a bug or security vulnerability within PageBuilder, please send an email to Vicky Budiman at [vicky@kiniditech.com](mailto:vicky@kiniditech.com).
+If you discover a bug or security vulnerability within PageBuilder, please send an email to Celvin Prananta at [kelvin.p2504@gmail.com](mailto:kelvin.p2504@gmail.com).
 All requests will be addressed promptly.

 ## Issues

-If you come across any issue/bug please [report them here](https://github.com/vickzkater/kiniditech-pagebuilder/issues).
+If you come across any issue/bug please [report them here](https://github.com/CelvinPrananta/Laravel-Skeleton-CMS/issues).

 ## License

-PageBuilder is open-sourced software built by KINIDI Tech and contributors and licensed under the [MIT license](http://opensource.org/licenses/MIT).
+PageBuilder is open-sourced software built by Celvin Prananta and contributors and licensed under the [MIT license](http://opensource.org/licenses/MIT).

 ## Credits